nathan-gs/nathan-gs.github.com/_posts/2022-12-31-single-page-website-changing-url-hash-based-on-position-in-page.md

 The code then iterates over each of the `a[name]` elements that were selected earlier and calls the `observe` method on the `IntersectionObserver` instance, passing in each element as an argument.
 This tells the observer to start watching the element for intersection events.

-When an element is intersecting the viewport, the `IntersectionObserver` callback is triggered and the code updates the URL hash to match the name attribute of the current `a[name]` element.
+When an element is intersecting the viewport, the `IntersectionObserver` callback is triggered and the code selects the first `a[name]` element within the `entry.target` element using the `querySelector` method.
+The code then updates the URL hash to match the name attribute of the `a[name]` element.
 The hash is the part of the URL that comes after the `#` symbol.
-Updating the hash causes the browser to scroll to the corresponding element on the page.
 If the name attribute is `"introduction"`, the code sets the hash to an empty string instead (because we are at the top of the page).

 Finally, the code replaces the current entry in the browser's history with the updated URL, using the `replaceState` method of the `history` object.
 This updates the URL in the address bar without creating a new entry in the history.